 Power over Ethernet enables people-counting devices to pass electrical power and data safely on CAT5 or CAT6 Ethernet cabling.

-Due to external or internalized pressure, presenteeists come into the office when they’re physically or mentally unwell ultimately resulting in lost productivity.
+Due to external or internalized pressure, employees come into the office when they’re physically or mentally unwell ultimately resulting in lost productivity.
 This type of behavior can cause sickness or unhealthy attitudes to spread throughout the office.

-Recaptured Time is time that is freed due to employees ghosting on bookings.
+The time that is freed due to employees ghosting on bookings.

 If an employee made a booking for a workspace or meeting space and doesn’t check in to the space after a period of time, the space is released back into general bookable records.

 Remote Monitoring is a regularly performed service to ensure that people-counting devices are still connected to the network and are functioning as they should be.

 Reverse Desk Hoteling is an assigned workstation that becomes usable/bookable due to the assigned employee’s scheduled absence.

 A Room Display is a digital touch screen that is mounted on the exterior wall or window of a conference room or related office space.

 Space Management is a sub-discipline of Facilities Management.
 Space Management oversees people, buildings and assets.
 Space Managers are responsible for the safe, efficient, consistent and comfortable deployment and management of space for users to complete their roles in.

-Space Programming is the planning phase before undertaking a workspace move.
+The planning phase before undertaking a workspace move.

-A thirdspace in the workplace refers to areas that fall between “home” and “workplace” on the spectrum of spaces an employee finds themselves during a normal day.
+A third space in the workplace refers to areas that fall between “home” and “workplace” on the spectrum of spaces an employee finds themselves during a normal day.

 Traffic Density is the number of people who pass under a people counting device at any one time.

-They are used to regroup when navigating through the workspace, continue conversations when meetings run over or quickly sync up with colleagues without having to book a formal meeting space.
+A Touchdown Spot is an informal workspace.
+Typically used to regroup when navigating through the workspace, continue conversations when meetings run over or quickly sync up with colleagues without having to book a formal meeting space.